 These aren’t email subject lines — they’re impressions that you might make through your subject lines.

-Here’s a list of recent email subject lines for the GoDaddy Garage newsletter:
+Here’s a list of recent email subject lines for the GoDaddy newsletter:

-- Ultimate Guide to Facebook Live in the GoDaddy Garage
+- Ultimate Guide to Facebook Live in GoDaddy’s blog

 - New customers are closer than you think

-- SEO for SMBs in the GoDaddy Garage
+- SEO for SMBs in the GoDaddy blog

-- SEO Month Kicks Off in the GoDaddy Garage
+- SEO Month Kicks Off in the GoDaddy blog

 - How can watching Game of Thrones help your business?